hybridgroup/gocv-site/content/blog/2018-01-24-go-opencv-tensorflow-caffe.md

 ---
 title: "Go, OpenCV, Caffe, and Tensorflow: Putting It All Together With GoCV"
 draft: false
-weight: 2
+weight: 1
 ---

 We are pleased to present to you the new GoCV ([https://gocv.io](https://gocv.io)) version 0.8.0, which is our first release of 2018.
 This is a big update and adds a lot of powerful new functionality, along with bug fixes and more documentation, thanks to our wonderful contributors.

 The new version adds support for the [OpenCV Deep Neural Network (DNN) module](https://docs.opencv.org/3.4.0/d6/d0f/group__dnn.html), which means you can now use Caffe ([http://caffe.berkeleyvision.org/](http://caffe.berkeleyvision.org/)) and Tensorflow ([https://www.tensorflow.org/](https://www.tensorflow.org/)) models from your GoCV code.
-GoCV also now has complete support for the latest [Intel Computer Vision SDK with Photography Vision Library (PVL)](https://software.intel.com/en-us/cvsdk-devguide-advanced-face-capabilities-in-intels-opencv) including face recognition.
+GoCV also now has complete support for the latest [Intel Computer Vision SDK Beta R3](https://software.intel.com/en-us/cvsdk-devguide-advanced-face-capabilities-in-intels-opencv) including face recognition.

 There is lots more, check out the full changelog at [https://github.com/hybridgroup/gocv/blob/master/CHANGELOG.md#080](https://github.com/hybridgroup/gocv/blob/master/CHANGELOG.md#080) for complete details, or read on for the highlights.